Gain insight into the corporate and business world so you can make better-informed decisions as a legal practitioner.

 - 5 years full-time or part-time equivalent

 Law works across all industries and businesses.
-Adding a business degree to your law qualification will help you develop an in-depth understanding of business strategy, management, analytics and many other areas.
-You’ll gain a broader understanding of private and public corporations and their legal implications, giving you a competitive advantage in your career.
+Adding a commerce degree to your law qualification will help you develop an in-depth understanding of business strategy, management, analytics and many other areas.
+You’ll gain a broader understanding of private and public corporations and their legal implications giving you a competitive advantage in your career.

-Majors that you can study in the Bachelor of Business include Accounting, Banking, Business Law, Finance, Hospitality and Tourism Management, Human Resources Management, International Business, Management, and Marketing.
+Majors that you can study in the Bachelor of Commerce include Accounting, Banking, Business Law, Finance, Global Business and Politics, Hospitality and Tourism Management, Human Resources Management, Management, and Marketing.

-5 reasons to study a combined degree in Law and Business at Murdoch
+5 reasons to study a combined degree in Law and Commerce at Murdoch

 - Get experience in the corporate world so you can have an understanding of how the industry works, allowing you to make better-informed decisions as a legal practitioner.

-- Travel and study in Italy, Switzerland, Germany or India as part of your Bachelor of Laws and understand more about the world.
+- Travel and study in Italy, Switzerland, Germany or India as part of your Bachelor of Laws.

 - Build your network of contacts by becoming a member of professional bodies and associations through our industry connections.

 - We consulted with our academics, industry contacts and students in designing these courses – so your skills and knowledge will be relevant when you step into the working world to begin your career.